Reports, Codes & Permits

 Outside the City of Brighton

-- All submissions for new and remodel construction projects need to be submitted directly to us electronically at planreviews@brightonfire.org.
-A completed permit application must be included with the submittal.
-The application may be downloaded by clicking here.
+• All submissions for new and remodel construction projects need to be submitted directly to us be submitted to our contractor portal by clicking here

 To schedule an inspection please email us at inspections@brightonfire.org